neoxolotl/docker-monitoring-jaeger/README.md

 # docker-monitoring-jaeger
 Monitoring Jaeger

 This repo contains a simple tracing tools in HOT R.O.D. for Rides on Demand an is an example for to use Jaeger Trace.

+In this Example you have Jaeger with a database on cassandra.